 We soaked the clutch section in diesel for the night, wiped and cleaned it, applied new grease and reassembled it.
 The result: a clutch smooth as silk.

 “Wow, that looks like a serious problem, my friend,” some bystander noted.
-I got my multimeter and measured the voltage between the battery and the winch.
+I got my multimeter (see here) and measured the voltage between the battery and the winch.
 The source of the problem was the highly robust Hella kill switch (this is what it looks like).
 For some odd reason it wasn’t letting any juice through.

 Lessons Learned on Winch Maintenance

 Preventive maintenance is what we need.
 I will admit it’s not exactly my forte.
-If a winch isn’t used much it will degenerate, it will not lubricate and grease dries out and seize the mechanics.
+If a winch isn’t used much it will degenerate, it will not lubricate and grease dries out and seizes the mechanics.
 Or worse, moisture will get in and rust the complete innards of the winch.

-Of course maintenance goes for other stuff as well.
+Of course, maintenance goes for other stuff as well.
 Like the Locking-Free-Wheel Hubs and the front-end of a part-time 4WD system.
 I am learning the hard way and I hope this post may save some of you that lesson.
-Regularly checking to see if your stuff works can save you a lot of headaches when need arises.
+Regularly checking to see if your stuff works can save you a lot of headaches when the need arises.

 - Using our winch every few months [read more about preventive maintenance here].